Content tagged unix

 This blog post on LispCast is a pretty good start to get thinking about the intricacies of the interaction between Lisp (Machine) ideas and the current Unix environment.
 Of course that includes plan9 on the one side and Emacs on the other.

-with existing commands and integration of Lisp-based ones.
-However, while
+regarding both with existing commands and integration of Lisp-based ones.

-(formatted) text.
-There doesn't seem to be an easy way to pass around
+around as (formatted) text.
+There doesn't seem to be an easy way to pass

-in-memory objects, at least while staying in Emacs itself.
-That would of
+around in-memory objects, at least while staying in Emacs itself.
+That would

 This all ties in to the idea that unstructured text isn't the best idea to